• DRT

 heirlooms from behind her gaze (September 2023)

-Behind Her Gaze, an inquiry into how memories survive.
-Collecting, preserving, and archiving narratives of the interior lives of ancestor mothers.
+Behind Her Gaze, an inquiry into how memories survive and recuperate half-told stories.

 The historic New African Church building, Washington, DC, September 2023